Shuijing725/CrowdNav_Sim2Real_Turtlebot/README.md

 3. In `catkin_ws/src/2D_lidar_person_detection/dr_spaam_ros/config/topics.yaml` line 14, change `/segway/scan_multi` to `/person_pts` to remove static obstacles from the input scans of people detector
    - Otherwise, the policy network may receive false positive detections because the DR-SPAAM is not very robust w.r.t. different hardware and environments.
+4. Download the pretrained people detector checkpoint from [DR_SPAAM github](https://github.com/VisualComputingInstitute/2D_lidar_person_detection), and modify the path to the pre-trained checkpoint at `dr_spaam_ros/config/`
+   - In our case, DR_SPAAM is better than DROW3, but neither of them is good enough so we need to remove background LiDAR points anyway.
-4. Place [`findloc_bgrm.py`](https://github.com/Shuijing725/CrowdNav_Sim2Real_Turtlebot/blob/master/findloc_bgrm.py) into `catkin_ws/src/2D_lidar_person_detection`
+5. Place [`findloc_bgrm.py`](https://github.com/Shuijing725/CrowdNav_Sim2Real_Turtlebot/blob/master/findloc_bgrm.py) into `catkin_ws/src/2D_lidar_person_detection`

-5. Download the virtual environment from [this link](https://drive.google.com/file/d/1a9FMezC1henRTCmBy-S6hyN_lAGHDZKw/view?usp=sharing).
+6. Download the virtual environment from [this link](https://drive.google.com/file/d/1a9FMezC1henRTCmBy-S6hyN_lAGHDZKw/view?usp=sharing).
 Create an identical virtual environment in your computer.

-6. Connect the robot and host computer to the same WiFi network.
+7. Connect the robot and host computer to the same WiFi network.
 In `tb2.bash`, change `ROS_MASTER` to the IP address of the robot, change `ROS_IP` to the IP address of the host computer.
    - Skip this step and all steps related to `source tb2.bash` if you're running everything on a robot's on-board computer.

 ## Run the code